Sujata Temple – Here, Sujata, The Maiden offered Milk-Rice to Lord Buddha

 Upendra Pathak (0-99730 11760) is a temple caretaker and runs a school in the village.
 Upon the visit, he narrated The History of the Sujata temple as follows:

 This is a banyan tree.
 For ages, nearby villagers have had faith in and worship this tree, especially during Vat Savitri day or marriage function.
 Sujata was the daughter of the village head.
-She also prays at this banyan tree in those days and had the wish to have a child.
+She also prayed at this banyan tree in those days and had the wish to have a child.
 If fulfilled she will offer milk rice to the banyan tree.
 During that time Gautam Siddhartha in search of knowledge visited this very place and started meditation under this tree.

-Soon Sujata’s wish was fulfilled and she becomes a mother.
-One day she sent one of her maids – Panna to sweep the area around the banyan tree as she has to visit to offer milk rice.
+Soon Sujata’s wish was fulfilled and she became a mother.
+One day she sent one of her maids – Panna to sweep the area around the banyan tree as she had to visit to offer milk rice.
 When Panna visited, she saw a young man with a weak body meditating under the banyan tree.
 She went back and narrated this to Sujata.
 Sujata immediately prepared milk rice and visited the banyan tree while having a thought the man must be the God of the banyan tree.
 She offered milk rice to Gautam Siddhartha by saying – Banyan God please accept milk rice as an offering.
 Gautam Siddhartha opened his eyes and was surprised.
 He said: I am not a banyan God.
 I am a simple human being in search of knowledge wandering here and there.
 Sujata said: Your body is so weak you should accept milk-rice as an offering.
 Again Gautam Siddhartha without accepting milk rice went into meditation.
 At this time Sujata along with her friends sang a song:

 hey veena ke vadak, veena ke taar ko itna mat kaso ki taar toot jaye